Masa010pro/My-Project/README.md

 ---

 ## 🚀 Overview
-A local network-based e-commerce platform enabling product browsing and interaction without internet access.
-The system runs on a local server and is accessible within a LAN environment.
+This is a local network-based e-commerce system built to simulate a real online shopping experience without requiring internet access.
+It runs on a local server and allows users within the same LAN to browse products, place orders, and interact with a simple shopping interface.

+The system is designed for environments where internet access is limited or unavailable, such as schools, offices, or internal business networks.
+It focuses on providing a lightweight and functional shopping platform that operates entirely within a closed network.

 ---

 ## 🛠 Features
-- 📡 LAN-based access system
+- 📡 Works entirely over a Local Area Network (LAN)
-- 🛒 Product listing, browsing and delivery
+- 🛒 Product browsing and search functionality
+- 🧾 Basic order placement system
-- 💾 MySQL database integration
+- 💾 MySQL database for storing products and orders
-- 🌐 Web-based interface using HTML, CSS, JavaScript
+- 🌐 Simple and responsive web interface using HTML, CSS, and JavaScript

+---

+## 🏗 System Architecture
+- **Client:** Web browser (any device connected to the LAN)
+- **Server:** Apache (XAMPP/WAMP local server)
+- **Database:** MySQL
+- **Communication:** HTTP requests over local network

 ---